surpassinggoogle/humanpadd/README.md

 Make sure you have node.js installed first.

-1. Open Terminal and navigate to the project root directory,
+1. Open Terminal and navigate to the project root directory
+2. Run `yarn install`
-1. Run `yarn install`,
+3. Run `yarn devel`
-1. We share common elements across our sites using submodules, so you'll need to get those too:

-    ```bash
-    git submodule update --init --recursive
-    cd themes/navy/layout/partial/shared-partials
-    git checkout master
-    git pull
-    cd ../../../../../
-    ```

-1. Run `./node_modules/.bin/gulp build`,
-1. In another terminal, run `./node_modules/.bin/hexo serve`,
-1. This prevents the need for any global installs, and will allow you to have live reloading for any changes you are making.

 ## Contributing More